Seahawks’ Pete Carroll on ‘unfortunate’ Jadeveon Clowney hit, DK Metcalf’s impressive blocking

 Jamarco Jones started in Iupati’s place for his fourth career start, and, according to Carroll, “did a nice job, particularly in pass protection.
 He held up really well and he came through for us.’’

-Brown has missed the last three games after having knee surgery to repair a meniscus injury.
+Brown has missed the past three games after having knee surgery to repair a meniscus injury.

 Carroll said Brown was “doing some stuff’’ Monday as the Seahawks begin to assess if he can return against the Packers.